QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 <details class="details-n">
 <summary>✍️ Link a GPO</summary>

-Linking a GPO mean associating the GPO with an object.
-Simply drag-and-drop the GPO on
+Linking a GPO means associating the GPO with an object.
+Simply drag and drop the GPO on

 * an OU
 * a domain